 [photo caption] This is the first train from the Wildcat mine near Martin, Utah (on the Utah Railway) to the new Intermountain Power Project near Delta, Utah moving on June 17, 1985.
 This particular train is scheduled to run about six times per month until the new power plant gets into full stride when it will require three trains of coal per day from various Utah mines.
 Above, the train, using UP power (it is a joint UP/Utah Railway operation) and new aluminum cars, is dropping around the middle Gilluly loop below Rio Grande's Soldier Summit.
 The photo below shows the same train on the 2.4 percent Price River grade near Castle Gate.
 The helper on the 84 car cabooseless train is four ex-BN F45's, now with Utah Railway stenciled on the sides, plus two of the SP SD45's (of a group of four) now being used on a trial basis by the Utah.
 The train speed, even with all this power, is about ten miles per hour.
 (CTC Board, August 1985, back cover)

-To replace the loss of former BN F45s 6613 (which has been returned to lessor) and 6607 (currently being used for parts), the Utah Railway has leased two more former SP SD45's.
+To replace the loss of former BN F45s 6613 (which has been returned to lessor) and 6607 (currently being used for parts), the Utah Railway leased two more former SP SD45s from NRE.
 Like the F45s and other SP SD45s, these units are owned by National Railway Equipment.
 The two new ones are SP 9146 and SP 9148.
-The two remaining F45s and the six SD45s, are still commonly found on the mine runs out of Martin, and use as helpers to Soldier Summit.
+The two remaining F45s and the six SD45s, were still commonly found on the mine runs out of Martin, and were used as helpers to Soldier Summit.
 They also made a few trips all the way to Provo with extra trains, when there was no UP power available.
 (Ryan Ballard) (CTC Board, December 1985)

-The three former SP SD39s were on only a short term lease from NRE, beginning in early November 1986.
-If the units work out, they will be put on a long term lease, like the eight former SP SD45s and four former BN F45s.
+The three former SP SD39s were on only a short term lease from NRE, beginning in early November 1986 on a short term lease that lasted until four more former SP SD45s arrived in .
 BN F45 6607 was serving as a parts source; its prime mover had been used in the 6608.
 The dynamic brakes of the F45s were modified by Utah Railway's mechanics to better match the SP SD45s.
 The SP SD45s were equipped with Pacer creep control for coal loading; the F45s had been modified to run in consist with creep control units, but could not be lead units in a creep control consist.
 (CTC Board, December 1986, page 45)

 Utah Railway acquired former SP SD45s 9146 and 9148.
 (Pacific Rail News, March 1986, page 30)